2026 Update for the Grand Canyon North Rim

 Stay safe and eliminate the guesswork while planning your Grand Canyon Rim to Rim hike.

 We trekked it two ways!
-Our 52 page eBook (PDF download) shows you how to prepare logistically and train for the rim to rim Grand Canyon hike in 2024, including a full 12 week training plan.
+Our 52 page eBook (PDF download) shows you how to prepare logistically and train for the rim to rim Grand Canyon hike in 2025, including a full 12 week training plan.
 RIGHT NOW IT’S 30% OFF.
 We show you how to hike the south rim to the north rim via the Kaibab Trails, then head back again a second day via the North Kaibab and Bright Angel Trails.
 Checklists and details are included for planning this epic Arizona trip.
 See how to train for 24 to 50 miles of hiking and up to 10,000’ in elevation changes, should you hike one or both routes.
 This updated Grand Canyon hiking guide covers all the nitty gritty details, plus how to pack, what to wear on the trail, how to refuel, where to sleep, and so much more for a successful rim to rim experience.
 Tell me more about the guide.

 COHH Pro Tip: Do not sign yourself up for the Grand Canyon rim to rim hike if you are NOT willing to seriously train and plan.
 Let us show you how to plan for the trip ahead of time and how to train for at least 12 weeks out.

-CoHH Tip: In 2025, May, September, and October are the ideal months to hike the Grand Canyon.
+CoHH Tip: May, September, and October are the ideal months to hike the Grand Canyon.
 Do not try this hike in the summer as the canyon is dangerously hot.
 People have died trying.
 We are not kidding.

 In conclusion, we cover in full detail, with stunning pictures, the two different day hikes we successfully completed in the Grand Canyon corridor: